These crab rangoons are a Chinese American speciality that are filled with cream cheese, crab meat, and scallions.

 - 1 package of wonton wrappers, thawed

-- In a large bowl, use an electric mixer to mix your cream cheese until it can be easily stirred.
-Pour the crab meat, scallions, salt, garlic powder, and onion powder into the cream cheese.
+- In a large bowl, use an electric mixer to mix your 16 oz cream cheese until it can be easily stirred.
+Then pour in the 8 oz crab meat, 4 scallions, 2/3 teaspoon salt, 1/3 teaspoon garlic powder, and 1/4 teaspoon onion powder.
 Use a spoon to mix until combined.

-- Place the wonton wrapper in front of you, with one corner pointed away from you and one pointed towards you.
-Fill the middle of the wonton wrapper with cream cheese filling– about 1 tsp in each.
+- Place a wonton wrapper in front of you, with one corner pointed away from you and one pointed towards you.
+Fill the middle of the wonton wrapped with about 1 tsp cream cheese filling.

 - Dip your finger in the whisked egg and brush the edges of the wonton with an egg wash.

-- Heat the oil in a wok, deep enough where the wontons will not touch the bottom.
-Once the oil has heated up, fry the rangoons for about 3 minutes on each side.
+- Heat the oil in a wok or frying pan, deep enough where the wontons will not touch the bottom.
+Once the oil has heated up to 325 degrees Fahrenheit, fry the rangoons for about 3 minutes on each side or until they are browned on both sides.

 - Remove the rangoons from the oil and place on a paper towel-lined plate to remove any excess oil.
 Enjoy!